The infection is caused by inhaling spores of the fungus.

 If mild, the lung infection causes flu-like symptoms and sometimes shortness of breath, but the infection may worsen and spread throughout the body, causing various symptoms.

 The diagnosis can be confirmed by identifying the fungi in samples of infected materials examined under a microscope or cultured.

-The spores of Coccidioides are present in soil in the southwestern United States, Central America, and South America.
+Coccidioidomycosis is acquired by inhaling spores.
+Spores are present in soil and can become airborne when the soil is disturbed and travel downwind.
 Farmers and others who work with or are exposed to disturbed soil are most likely to inhale the spores and become infected.
 People who become infected while traveling may not develop symptoms until after they go home.

 Coccidioidomycosis occurs in two forms:

 Mild lung infection (acute primary coccidioidomycosis): The infection disappears without treatment.
 This form accounts for most cases.